refractproject/refract-spec/namespaces/mson-namespace.md

     - `sample` (*T*) - Alternative sample value for _Member Types_
     - `default` (*T*) - Default value for _Member Types_
     - `validation` - Not used, reserved for a future use
-    - `description` - Combined description of an MSON Element

 ## Boolean Type (Boolean Element)